Carleigh Frilles: DC Power

+Western Sydney Wanderers

+In September 2026, Frilles returned to Australia, signing with professional A-League Women club Western Sydney Wanderers.

 International career

 Philippines Youth

 In 2016, Frilles was called up to represent the Philippines U14 team in the AFC U14 Girls Regional Championship 2016 held in Vientiane, Laos.
 The Philippines U14 team finished second in the tournament.

 Philippines

 Frilles has represented the Philippines, making her senior debut at the 2022 AFC Women's Asian Cup.
 She previously played for the country's under-14 national team.
 Frilles scored her first international goals on her 20th birthday, April 11, 2022, in a friendly against Fiji, which the Philippines won 8–0.
 She went on to score five goals in the 16–0 record win in a friendly against Tonga on April 22, 2022.

 Frilles was selected to the Philippines roster for the 2023 Women's World Cup.
 She was on the field for the Philippines' first World Cup win, coming on as an 83rd-minute substitute against New Zealand.